 There are other conditions that can cause nausea and vomiting, and your doctor will need to rule these out first.

 What causes hyperemesis gravidarum?

-It's not known what causes HG, or why some women get it and others do not.
-Some experts believe it is linked to the changing hormones in your body that occur during pregnancy.
+It's not known exactly what causes HG, or why some women get it and others do not.
+There is evidence that it is linked to the changing hormones in your body that occur during pregnancy.

 There is some evidence that it runs in families, so if you have a mother or sister who has had HG in a pregnancy, you may be more likely to get it yourself.